Paris, City of Love

 To make the long story short, this social phenomenon was MUCH more visible in Paris.

 By the end of the 19th century, the French capital was overcrowded, dingy, dirty, and riddled with disease.
-Why, Emperor Bonaparte pondered, was it not more like London, with its grand parks and gardens, tree-lined avenues, and modern sewage system?
-Paris, he declared, needed light, air, clean water, and good sanitation!
+Why – Emperor Bonaparte pondered – was it not more like London, with its grand parks and gardens, tree-lined avenues, and modern sewage system?
+Paris – he declared – needed light, air, clean water, and good sanitation!

 Napoleon III commissioned Baron Haussmann to clean up and embellish Paris.
-Haussmann cut a swath through the cramped and chaotic labyrinth of slum streets in Medieval Paris, knocked down 12,000 buildings, cleared space for the Opera Garnier and Les Halles marketplace, and connected the new train terminals with his long, wide, and straight avenues.
+Haussmann cut a swath through the cramped and chaotic labyrinth of slum streets in medieval Paris, knocked down 12,000 buildings, cleared space for the Opera Garnier and Les Halles marketplace, and connected the new train terminals with his long, wide, and straight avenues.

-The winding and dirty streets of Medieval Paris were home to prostitutes.
+The winding and dirty streets of medieval Paris were home to prostitutes.
 Chassed from their former territories, a real female migration took place from these districts towards the boulevards of the Madeleine, des Capucines, des Italiens… These women were nicknamed the “asphalteuses” (from “asphalt” or women of the streets).

 Just behind these magnificent Grands Boulevards, it was easy to find brothels of all kinds and budgets.
 Cafés and restaurants were places of culinary tourism as well as important places of prostitution, while balls or café-concerts mingled gallant men and public girls.

-Prostitution activity in the Paris of the Third Empire also grew up because there were a large number of single people: migrants, militaries, students, and especially workers.
+Prostitution activity in the Paris of the Third Empire also grew because there were a large number of single men: migrants, militaries, students, and especially workers.
 The Haussmann Works were the most extensive public works program ever carried out in a European city, turning Paris into a vast building site for over 17 years.
 This situation attracted workers from France and Europe who wanted to have fun after their working days.
-The French Capital was called Paris, the City of Love because it was able to meet this high “love demand.”
+The French Capital was called Paris, THE City of Love because it was able to meet this high “love demand.”

 During the Third Empire, the phenomenon of sex tourism was particularly significant during the World Fairs and other important fairs in Paris to the point that the French capital was known as “the brothel of Europe.”
 Historians count 2,650 official prostitutes in Paris in 1878 and 6,000 official prostitutes in 1900!